zoheb-akhtar/zoheb-akhtar/README.md

 I'm a first year Computer Science Student at Northeastern University, passionate about exploring the realms of coding, Artificial Intelligence, and building robust, full-stack applications.
   <br/>
   <br/>🌎  Based in Boston, Massachusetts
-  <br/>🔭  Currently learning Node.js
+  <br/>🔭  Currently learning Node.js and Express.js
-  <br/>⏰  Currently working on frontend projects utilizing React.js
+  <br/>⏰  Currently working on full-stack projects utilizing React.js, Express.js, and PostgreSQL
-  <br/>🤖  Looking to contribute to full-stack projects that utilize AI
+  <br/>🤖  Looking to contribute to impactful projects that utilize AI
   <br/>🚀  Wanting to create projects that contribute to the community

   Check out my coding portfolio [here!](https://zoheba-portfolio.vercel.app/)